kinojms/obsidian-notes/CSOPESY/Core Dumped/Processes.md

-During a context switch, the OS **snapshots the current state of the CPU** and saves it into the Process—this is so that each the process regains control of the CPU it will find the registers exactly as they were when they were interrupted.
+During a context switch, the OS **snapshots the current state of the CPU** and saves it into the Process—this is so that when each process regains control of the CPU, it will find the registers exactly as they were when they were interrupted.

 **Context Switch** - a kernel routine; the action of capturing and restoring the current state of a Process so it can continue execution